Close a Private Limitedcompany in India.

 Director exposure after the company is gone

 A common misconception is that strike-off wipes out every obligation the company ever had.
-It doesn't.
+It does not.
 Four things continue beyond the closure that are worth knowing.

-If the Income Tax Department raises a demand for a year before the strike-off — even years later — it can pursue the demand against the directors personally if it can show the unpaid tax can be tied to the director's role.
-The indemnity each director signed in the application is the legal acknowledgement of this.
+If the Income Tax Department raises a demand for a year before the strike-off, even years later, it can pursue the demand against the directors personally if it can show the unpaid tax can be tied to the director's role.
+The STK-3 indemnity each director signed is the legal acknowledgement of this.

-If the company was party to a lease, supplier agreement, or customer guarantee that wasn't properly terminated before strike-off, the other side can come after the directors as 'persons in control at the time of closure'.
-We close every identifiable contract during the engagement to avoid this.
+If the company was party to a lease, supplier agreement, or customer guarantee that was not properly terminated before strike-off, the other side can come after the directors as 'persons in control at the time of closure'.
+Every identifiable contract is closed during the engagement to avoid this.

-Penalties under foreign-exchange rules, GST, EPFO, or labour law for the period before strike-off remain enforceable against the directors of record at that time.
+Penalties under FEMA, GST, EPFO, ESIC, or labour law for the period before strike-off remain enforceable against the directors of record at that time.
 Strike-off is not a regulatory amnesty.

 Revival within 20 years

-The Companies Act lets a struck-off company be brought back within 20 years of the strike-off, by petition to the National Company Law Tribunal.
+Section 252 of the Companies Act 2013 lets a struck-off company be brought back within 20 years of the strike-off, by petition to the National Company Law Tribunal.
+The tribunal orders restoration if it is satisfied that the company was, at the time of strike-off, actually carrying on business, or that the strike-off was in error, or that it is otherwise just to restore it.
 Common reasons:

 - A property still sits in the company's name and needs to be transferred or sold.